Skip to content

 Phase handoffA phase policy pauses the run, usually after a rejected or incomplete verdict.awaiting_phase_handoffdecide, then resume

-LLM handoff adviceA paused handoff needs a structured recommendation.orcho_handoff_advice or orcho_review_paused_runinspect advice, confirm, then decide
+LLM handoff adviceA paused handoff needs a structured recommendation.orcho_handoff_advice tool, or the orcho_review_paused_run workflow recipeinspect advice, confirm, then decide

 Resume pending decisionA client tries to resume a run that still has an unresolved handoff.orcho_run_resume resultdecide the handoff first